-Robyn is a twenty-year resident of the Yaak Valley and one of the founders of YVFC.
+Robyn is a thirty two year resident of the Yaak Valley and one of the founders of YVFC.
 As director, Robyn manages day-to-day operations and oversees all YVFC programs, including Forest Watch, Headwaters Restoration Partnership Project, Community Development and Conservation Education.
-She is the lead coordinator for the Three Rivers Challenge and serves as Chair of the Lincoln County Resource Advisory Council, Chair of the Kootenai Forest Stakeholders Coalition and is liasion with local economic development groups.
+She is the lead coordinator for the Three Rivers Challenge and serves as Chair of the, Kootenai Forest Stakeholders Coalition, past chair of the Lincoln Resource Advisory Council and is liaison with local economic development groups.
 Her background in business administration and her commitment to community development and common ground dialogue have proven invaluable to YVFC.
-She has been honoured with several awards including 2004-2005 Rural Community National Spirit Award from US Forest Service, Dept. of Agriculture , 2008 Regional Forester’s Honor Award by Northern Region USFS – presented to Kootenai Forest Stakeholders Coalition for Gridlock Breaking, 2009 Len and Sandy Sargent Stewardship Award by The Cinnabar Foundation – “This award recognises outstanding environmental achievement within Montana and the Greater Yellowstone Ecosystem.”2016 Headlamp Award by Cabinet Resource Group – “With deep appreciation for years of dedicated service working to protect the Yaak Valley environment, natural resources and quality of life.”
+She has been honored with several awards including 2004-2005 Rural Community National Spirit Award from U.S. Forest Service, Dept. of Agriculture, 2008 Regional Forester’s Honor Award by Northern Region USFS – presented to Kootenai Forest Stakeholders Coalition for Gridlock Breaking, 2009 Len and Sandy Sargent Stewardship Award by The Cinnabar Foundation – “This award recognizes outstanding environmental achievement within Montana and the Greater Yellowstone Ecosystem.”2016 Headlamp Award by Cabinet Resource Group – “With deep appreciation for years of dedicated service working to protect the Yaak Valley environment, natural resources and quality of life.”
 She assists her partner with an alternative energy business.

 Contact Robyn at firstname.lastname@example.org